Environmental Law Certificate

 Certificate Requirements:

 Students must graduate with at least 91 credits and a minimum grade point average of 3.0 in their environmental courses.
 Of these, students must complete at least 21 credits of approved Environmental Law Certificate Program Courses, including the required courses and the environmental electives detailed on this page.
 These must include at least one course in which the student produces a paper that would satisfy the Upper Level Writing Requirement and one Practical Experience course or activity, described below.
-Students must also participate in at least eight Environmental Law enrichment events.
+Students must also participate in at least six Environmental Law enrichment events.

 (1) Required Courses